 Art 30 is a comprehensive studio course based on the extension of all media with emphasis on expansions and perfection of artistic technique.
 In this course, students will need to generate original ideas beginning in their sketchbook and moving towards a refined product.

 Art 30 is a balance between guided and facilitated projects.
-There will be increased emphasis on independent project experimentation, reflection, abstraction, and th emotional aspects of art making.
+There will be style and self-reflection in this course and an increased emphasis on independent project experimentation, abstraction and the emotional aspects of art making.

 Students are expected to dig deeper into historical art movements and styles to understand and adapt them to their own style.
 Art 30 is an accepted course and prerequisite to register in many post-secondary programs.
-Students who have been successful in this course in the past have typically obtained at least 60%+ in Art 20.
+Students who have been successful in this course in the past have obtained at least 60%+ in Art 20.